Joe Montana Rookie Card Info

 Joe Montana was the quarterback of the 1980s San Francisco 49ers dynasty and is considered one of the greatest quarterbacks of all time.
 He was tied with Terry Bradshaw for the most Super Bowl wins as a quarterback before Tom Brady surpassed them in 2017.
-In addition to Montana’s Super Bowl rings, he was also a multiple time Pro Bowler, All Pro, NFL MVP, and passing leader.
-He and Jerry Rice formed one of the most dynamic quarterback/wide receiver combos to every play in the NFL.
+In addition to Montana’s Super Bowl rings, he was also a multiple-time Pro Bowler, All-Pro, NFL MVP, and passing leader.
+He and Jerry Rice formed one of the most dynamic quarterback/wide receiver combos to ever play in the NFL.
 After his playing career in San Francisco, Montana also found success with the Kansas City Chiefs and led them to the AFC Championship game in 1993.
-After his playing career he remained visible through his many endorsement deals.
+After his playing career, he remained visible through his many endorsement deals.
 Here are a few of Joe Montana’s career accomplishments:

 - 2 time passing TD leader (1982, 1987)

 - 5 time pass completion leader (1980, 1981, 1985, 1987, 1989)

 - 8 time Pro Bowl selection

 - 3 time All Pro selection (1987, 1989, 1990)

 - 4 time Super Bowl Champion (1982, 1985, 1989, 1990)

 - 2 time NFL MVP (1989, 1990)

 - Inducted into National Football Hall of Fame in 2000

 Get a Joe Montana Rookie for Your Collection